 Goal-driven and highly-competitive individuals sometimes create tension between them, especially when they’re both vying for the same promotion.
 Some bosses actively create competition, believing it will push employees to work harder.
 However, this could cause counterproductive and toxic relationships and situations at work.

 When individuals take the concept of ownership culture to heart, they are more interested and invested in the welfare of the company as a whole than in themselves as individuals.
-This may be achieved when actions get more praise and merit than somebody's position.
-Cooperation prevails over competition.
+This may be achieved when actions get more praise and merit than somebody’s position.
+Cooperation prevails over competitiveness.

 Employees with a sense of ownership feel contented with their work environment and will want to share the same experience with significant people in their lives.
 Aside from that, they want to be surrounded by people whom they are comfortable with and whose skills and temperaments they already know how to guide towards productivity.